-2021 was great year for the Voron community.
-First came the the upgraded version of the Vzero and in August was launched the Trident.
-Finally we’ve got a Christmas gift – the Stealthburner and a redisigned direct extruder – the Clockwork2.
+2021 was a great year for the Voron community.
+First came the upgraded version of the Vzero and in August was launched the Trident.
+Finally, we’ve got a Christmas gift – the Stealthburner and a redesigned direct extruder – the Clockwork2.

 What is Voron StealthBurner